 Fall 2013 and Winter 2014 quarters

-- Grace Huerta education, policy studies , Leslie Flemmer teacher education, critical pedagogy
+- Grace Huerta qualitative research methods, policy studies , Leslie Flemmer teacher education, critical pedagogy

 - Fields of Study

 - African American studies, community studies, cultural studies, education, field studies, gender and women's studies, language studies and law and public policy

 - Preparatory for studies or careers in

 - social sciences (i.e., history, gender studies); cultural studies; educational research; educational policy; teacher education; education, culture and society; multicultural education; critical literacy; language and discourse; and qualitative research and methods.

 Are educators challenged to meet the needs of diverse learners in the public schools?
 While scholars generate research to illuminate the lived experiences of marginalized students, why are such findings missing from educational policy, curriculum development and teacher practice today?
 As we strive to make connections between critical race theory and schooling, we argue that the voices of diverse populations are necessary for a thorough analysis of the educational system.